sdvx-diy/sdvx-diy.github.io/index.md

  * 7x [25g Basic Limit Switch (Use if Keeping Button Return Spring)]

 #### Choosing Your Limit Switch Weight
 Arcade buttons will usually ship as a preassembled unit.
 There are two main configurations which you can setup your arcade buttons as.
 This guide by default opts to remove the return spring from the button and rely solely on the return force of the limit switch to reset the button.
 This option provides a light actuation force and a tactile, clean break when the switch is triggered.
 The other option is to retain the return spring and use a very lightly weighted limit switch.
 This configuration relies on the return spring to reset the button and provides a heavy, consistent actuation force even after the switch is triggered.
+Button weighting with the return spring can be reduced by cutting the main return spring.

 The limit switches which typically come with the arcade buttons have an actuation force of 150g to 200g.
 If you are planning to remove the return spring, you should test the button without the return spring and with the switches that came with the button before you buy aftermarket switches to replace it.
 Depending on your preferences, the default switches may suffice.